Limited time First month free ·

 Focus time

 You enable DND for 2 hours while writing a proposal.
-Your green dot stays active (if you're using Slack), but notifications are paused.
-Teammates see you're online but in focus mode.
+Your green dot stays active as long as you interact with Slack periodically, but no notifications interrupt your work.
+Teammates see the Z icon and know you are in focus mode.

 After-hours schedule

-You set DND from 6pm to 9am daily.
-Messages sent during those hours don't trigger notifications, but you can still check Slack if you choose.
+You set DND from 6pm to 9am on weekdays and all day on weekends.
+Messages sent during those hours are delivered silently.
+You can still check Slack voluntarily, but nothing pings or buzzes until your scheduled hours resume.

 Frequently Asked Questions

-Does Do Not Disturb make me appear away?
+Does Slack Do Not Disturb make me appear away?

 How is DND different from setting myself away?